mubashir-ullah/zirak-hr/README.md

 ### Long-Term Vision:
 Establish Zirak HR as the leading AI-powered hiring platform for the IT industry, connecting professionals worldwide with sustainable and efficient recruitment practices.

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute to Zirak HR, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.